Tonight Is the Night (Outasight song)

-"Tonight Is the Night" is the first official single by the American singer-songwriter Outasight, released by Warner Bros.
-Records.
-It was produced by Cook Classics and is on his first album, Nights Like These.
+"Tonight Is the Night" is a song by American singer-songwriter Outasight.
+It was released on September 23, 2011, as the lead single from his debut studio album, Nights Like These.
+The song was released by Warner Bros.
+Records and was produced by Cook Classics.
 The song peaked at number 38 on the US Billboard Hot 100 and was certified platinum by the Recording Industry Association of America.
-The song also reached number 18 in Australia and number 53 in Canada.} A music video was released, directed by Dori Oskowitz.
+The song also reached number 18 in Australia and number 53 in Canada.